szabgab/perlmaven.com/books/oneliners/src/perl/oneliners/oneliner-process-csv-file.md

-# One-liner: print the 3rd field of every line in a CSV file
+# print the 3rd field of every line in a CSV file

 * CSV
 * -n